kostr2010/tt/processor/README.md

 execute - executable of executor.c must be called with 1 arg: filename.bin

+disassembler.c - program responsible for restoring .asm file from .bin file

+disassemble - executable of disassembler.c must be called with 2 args: filename.bin and filename.asm

 fact.asm - program that calculates factorial

 victim.asm - my test sheet